capstoneelibriaries/JNS-Libraries/concept/script.md

 that we can use to make an offer.
 I did this by using SQL queries in the **Hibernate ORM** to retrieve information from both users and trades.
 Then constructed models of the trades and displayed them, *iteratively* through **Thymeleaf**.

 We'll select the trade we just listed, and make an offer.
-When this button is clicked, a *post* request is submitted, whichbuilds a *trade request object*, containing *references* to both users and trades, and is saved to the database via *Hibernate*.
+When this button is clicked, a *post* request is submitted, which builds a *trade request object*, containing *references* to both users and trades, and is saved to the database via *Hibernate*.

 Now we'll log out of this user and log in as the trade recipient to see how trade confirmation works.